-On an annual basis the Wisconsin PGA organizes a fall travel pro-am to a warm weather destination.
-The event usually puts a wrap on the tournament calendar for the Section.
+For several years the Wisconsin PGA organized a fall travel pro-am to a warm weather destination.
+The event usually put a wrap on the tournament calendar for the Section.
 The past several trips to Scottsdale have taken place in the middle of November and teams have been made up of one WPGA professional and three amateurs.

 After a small amount of signups the Wisconsin PGA decided to switch 2019 WPGA – PGA National Resort & Spa Pro-Am into a casual golf trip with a few side games.
 The price was adjusted and the trip was modified to include just three rounds of golf, golf car and range on all days, and a prize pool for the side games.
 Below you will find a link to the original trip application and scores from the four groups that attended.